-With support from our worker, the father attended the police station and made a formal disclosure including recordings of threats by the mother to kill him.
+With support from our worker, the father attended the Police Station and made a formal disclosure including recordings of threats by the mother to kill him.
 The Police immediately arrested the mother and applied for a Domestic Violence Protection Order (DVPO) covering 28 days to protect him.
-Within the 28 days, the father made an application to the Court or and was granted a Non-Molestation Order for 12 months.
+Within the 28 days, the father made an application to the Court and was granted a Non-Molestation Order for 12 months.
 The Judge hearing the application decided to include all of the children in the Order.

 The ‘safety plan’ for the father and the children’ was taken into account in the Judge’s decision.

 By empowering the father with our specialist knowledge prevented this case from going to Public Law Outline (PLO).
 Not only did this prevent significant expenditure but it resulted in the children being safeguarded from harm.

 Here is what a member of the family wrote about our method of working!